How to Create Audio Ads: 8 Tips for Digital Advertising

 5. Slower Voice Over Delivery Forms a Connection with the Listener

-When you’re writing a voice over script, it can be easy to lose sight of the fact that the voice over talent only have a limited amount of time to deliver the whole read.
-You don’t want your audio ad to sound like the rapid chatter associated with disclaimer statements, such as those that appear at the end of a prescription drug commercial!
+When you’re writing a voice over script, it can be easy to lose sight of the fact that the voice actor only has a limited amount of time to deliver the whole read.
+You don’t want your audio ad to sound like the rapid chatter at the end of a medication commercial!

 When you want your ad to be conversational, it pays to be sparing with the copy.
 By nature, conversations are much slower than ads you hear on television or on the radio.